android/wear-os-samples/WearWidget/README.md

 - **WeatherWidget**: A widget that displays dynamic content based on stored state.

+## Compatibility

+Wear Widgets are compatible with Wear OS 4 and above.
+On devices where native widgets are not supported, the library automatically translates them and makes them available to the system as a Tile.

 ## Getting Started

 This sample uses the Gradle build system.
 To build this project, use the